 Use ice packs to reduce discomfort and swelling

 Using an ice pack helps the healing process by reducing swelling and minimizing inflammation in the scrotum.
 Gently press the cold pack against your scrotum for 20 minutes several times a day to relieve pain and discomfort.
 Make sure to put the cold pack outside of your underwear and not directly against the skin.
 You’ll want at least two, so you can have one in the freezer and the other pack on the surgery site when you need it.Recommended product

 TheraPearl Ice Pack with Gel Beads – Flexible and ReusableView on Amazon

 Avoid all strenuous physical activity for a couple of days, and wait two to three weeks to resume more strenuous activities like exercise or heavy lifting.
 This could irritate the surgical site and cause blood to leak into your scrotum.Suggested reading

 Avoid sexual activity

 You should wait at least a few days before having sex again after a vasectomy, however, most doctors recommend waiting for a week.
-It’s important to note that this includes masturbation or oral sex.
-And remember you won’t be sterile right away.Recommended product
+It’s important to note that this includes masturbation and oral sex.
+Remember: you won’t be sterile right away!Recommended product

 Take pain medication if necessary